solliancenet/dp-203-v2/Instructions/Labs/00/README.md

 Perform all of the steps below from your **deployment VM**:

+1. **Important step:** Go back to the Azure portal to make sure the **ARM template deployment has completed**.
+If it has not, these scripts will fail. *Wait until the deployment successfully completes*.

-1. Open Windows PowerShell as an Administrator and execute the following to set the `PSGallery` as a trusted repository:
+2. Open Windows PowerShell as an Administrator and execute the following to set the `PSGallery` as a trusted repository:

     ```powershell
     Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted
     ```

-2. Execute the following to set the execution policy to Unrestricted so you can run the local PowerShell script file:
+3. Execute the following to set the execution policy to Unrestricted so you can run the local PowerShell script file:

     ```powershell
     Set-ExecutionPolicy Unrestricted